Schengen is facing challenges that might endanger its very existence. Learn more about these issues and their consequences for the border-free area.

 In a report on the functioning of the Schengen zone MEPs warn that the passport-free area is under "enormous pressure".
 Report author Carlos Coelho, a Portuguese member of the EPP group, said: “National governments made Schengen into the scapegoat of the failures of security policies and of the weakness of common European asylum system.
 Yet, Schengen is not the problem, it is the solution.”

 Coelho warned that rhetoric of blaming free movement could destroy the unique Schengen system: “If Schengen perishes, the Europe of citizens that we have today will vanish.”

 Daunting time for the Schengen area

 Controls on certain borders were introduced in response to terrorist attacks in Europe and the considerable influx of refugees into the EU in 2015.
 The flow of migrants and asylum seekers was seen as a threat to internal security and affected member states used the provisions of the Schengen Borders Code to introduce internal border controls.
-They are supposed to be temporary and exceptional measures, but more than two years later the normal functioning of the Schengen area has not been restored.
+They were supposed to be temporary and exceptional measures, but the normal functioning of the Schengen area has not been fully restored.

 “Internal borders are still in place, mainly because we are paying the price of problems that are outside the scope of Schengen, such as asylum policy,” said Coelho.

 How much do border controls cost and who is affected?